Skip to content

 Payment for accommodation and meals is added to the course fee.

 Please complete the online application form or contact us at musacad@email.cz.
 After we receive your application, you will receive the calculation and payment information from us.
-The application is considered binding after receiving your payment, no later than July 12, 2026.
+The application is considered binding after receiving your payment, no later than 12.
+7. 2026.
 For better course planning, we welcome payment of the fee as soon as possible.
+All registrations received and paid before 1.
+4. 2026 are eligible for the early bird 20% discount.

 The event is organised by: